-Potential pollution from the new development is highly relevant, and SEPPs and other health and environmental standards – such as recommended buffer areas between inconsistent land uses – should not be departed from (Nalder v Penney and Lang Pty Ltd (1994) 13 AATR 337; Cremin v Cardinia).
+Potential pollution from the new development is highly relevant, and SEPPs and other health and environmental standards – such as recommended buffer areas between inconsistent land uses – should not be departed from (Nalder v Penney & Lang Pty Ltd (1994) 13 AATR 337; Cremin v Cardinia, above).

 Relevance of nature conservation as a priority in planning has also been recognised in many subsequent cases (e.g. Clare v Maroondah CC VCAT 770; Jazownick v Wodonga CC VCAT 952).

 Moral objections to a type of land use (e.g. as a brothel or for gaming activities) are not proper planning considerations.
 There might be other objections to them at a particular location.

 In some instances, particular overlays that appear in planning schemes may not permit review rights (e.g. a Heritage Overlay, Erosion Management Overlay, Development Plan Overlay or Incorporated Plan Overlay).

 The objectives of planning in section 4 of the PE Act, discussed at the beginning of this chapter, could provide other possible grounds of objection.

 The responsible authority must consider a number of matters when deciding on a permit application (s 60(1) PE Act), for example:

 •the relevant planning scheme;

 •all objections and other submissions that it has received and which have not been withdrawn;